 Preferably equipped with a crew in matching polos, a Jeep, and a whole other normal-sized boat.

-Z is for cathing up on our Zzzs.
+Z is for catching up on our Zzzs.

 When you live and work in the city that never sleeps, being well-rested during the week is like being sober on the weekends: It's an admirable goal, but does anyone ever really achieve it?
 And so, by the time the weekend rolls around, Angel and I are ready to loll around.